-Bounce back:

-When an obstacle has been detected in the moon roof opening as the moon roof is closing, the moon roof will automatically open and stop at a prescribed position.
+Bounce-back: When an obstacle has been detected in the roof opening as the roof is closing, the roof will automatically open and stop at a prescribed position.

-Bounce back override:

-To override bounce back, press and hold the front portion of the control.
-For example: Bounce back can be used to overcome the resistance of ice on the moon roof or seals.
+Bounce-back override: To override bounce-back function, pull and hold the SLIDE switch within two seconds of a bounce-back event.
+The closing force will begin to increase each time the roof is closed for the first three closing cycles, with bounce-back active.
+For example: Bounce-back can be used to overcome the resistance of ice on the roof or seals